21 NCAC 10 .0204 LICENSURE; RENEWAL OF LICENSE

 (i) Renewal Fee.
 A renewal fee in the maximum amount allowed by G.S.
 90-155 shall be paid by each licentiate applying for renewal.

-(j) Restoration of Inactive License.
-Evidence of Proficiency.
-In order to provide evidence of proficiency, a former licentiate whose license has been inactive for 180 or fewer days due to non-compliance with G.S.
-90-155 shall be re-examined and shall pay the non-refundable application fee prescribed in Rule .0202(d) of this Section and shall demonstrate compliance with continuing education requirements.
-A former licentiate whose license has been inactive for more than 180 days shall comply with Rule .0203(f) of this Section in addition to this Paragraph.
+(j) Restoration of Inactive License and Evidence of Proficiency.
+In order to provide evidence of proficiency, a former licentiate whose license has lapsed shall comply with Rule .0203(g) of this Section when seeking restoration of active licensure and shall pay the non-refundable application fee prescribed in Rule .0202(c) of this Section and shall demonstrate compliance with continuing education requirements.
 Payment of the application fee shall not constitute payment of the reinstatement fee of twenty-five dollars ($25.00) mandated by G.S.
 90-155.

 Eff.
 February 1, 1976;